 My main helping effort is through counseling, operating primarily from a solution-focused, strengths-based approach that helps to identify and move beyond life's stuck points.
 As appropriate I also tend to weave in elements of cognitive behavioral therapy, an empirically supported model that will empower you to become aware of and change your negative thoughts.
 The other approach that informs the work is existential therapy, a perspective that addresses the largest of life's questions about meaning, responsibility, isolation, and life and death.

 For the past 25 years my clinical positions have been in private practices, college counseling centers, psychiatric hospitals, drug and alcohol centers, career counseling centers, and community mental health centers.
 I've listened to people’s stories, entered their lives, and have made a genuine effort to reward their trust in me by providing the very best help and efforts I can offer.
 I would like to do the same for you.

 For in person counseling sessions our offices are conveniently located in Alpharetta and Cumming, Georgia.
-I’m also licensed to provide online counseling for individuals who reside in Alabama, Arizona, Colorado, Delaware, District of Columbia, Georgia, Illinois, Missouri, Nebraska, Nevada, New Hampshire, North Carolina, Oklahoma, Pennsylvania, Texas, Tennessee, Utah, and Virginia.
+I’m also licensed through PSYPACT to provide online counseling for individuals who reside in Alabama, Arizona, Arkansas, Colorado, Delaware, District of Columbia, Georgia, Illinois, Kentucky, Maine, Maryland, Minnesota, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, North Carolina, Ohio, Oklahoma, Pennsylvania, Texas, Tennessee, Utah, Virginia, and West Virginia.